Phil1999/dotfiles/README.md

 # Introduction

-This repository contains simple but effective configurations for `tmux` and `Neovim` (nvim).
+This repository contains simple but effective configurations for your terminal enhancing the functionality and UI.
 To seamlessly integrate these configurations into your environment, I recommend using symbolic links (symlinks).
 This approach allows you to keep your configurations version-controlled and easily update them.

 Note:
 The nvim config uses [nvim-kickstart](https://github.com/nvim-lua/kickstart.nvim) as a base.